AFCA transfer idea: Graduates earn a year back

-SCOTTSDALE, Ariz. -- The American Football Coaches Association's board of trustees voted unanimously on Tuesday in favor of a proposal to allow athletes who sit out a year per the current NCAA transfer rule to gain that year of eligibility back if they graduate from their new school.
+SCOTTSDALE, Ariz. -- The American Football Coaches Association's board of trustees voted unanimously on Tuesday in favor of an idea to allow athletes who sit out a year per the current NCAA transfer rule to gain that year of eligibility back if they graduate from their new school.

-This would open the door for transfers to play for five years instead of the current four, and give them six total years to play for five if they redshirt before transferring.
-The coaches will discuss it throughout their spring meetings, but it couldn't go into effect unless it is approved by the Division I Council, which wouldn't be any earlier than next spring.
+This would open the door for transfers to play for five years instead of the current four and give them six total years to play for five seasons if they redshirt before transferring.
+The coaches will discuss it throughout their spring meetings, but it couldn't go into effect unless approved by the Division I Council, which wouldn't be any earlier than next spring.

-"I don't know if we'll have any influence or not," said AFCA executive director Todd Berry.
+"I don't know if we'll have any influence or not," AFCA executive director Todd Berry said.
 "I know we'll yell a lot."

+No official proposal has been created on the subject of extended or recovered eligibility for transfers.
+A working group, independent from the AFCA and tasked to update the transfer rules, recently concluded its spring meetings by forwarding one proposal to the Division I Council for vote.
+The proposal would create a notification system for potential transfers and eliminate the possibility for a school to restrict the transfer of a student-athlete.

-"Very rarely are the coaches unanimous, but vary rarely even in the board of trustees are we unanimous," said Berry.
-"That's what makes this semi-encouraging, was just how excited everybody was behind this.
+"Very rarely are the coaches unanimous, but vary rarely even in the board of trustees are we unanimous," Berry said.
+"That's what makes this semi-encouraging was just how excited everybody was behind this.
 We've all been frustrated with the models that are out there, what we think will be some of the impacts, and quite honestly, the transfer working group has taken many stabs at this before ... it's a hard subject.
 While nothing is ever perfect, this one in our minds seems to be the most perfect out there."

 Under the AFCA's proposal, the school the athlete is transferring from would no longer take a hit to its APR if the athlete has a GPA under 2.6.
-The athlete's GPA would also transfer to the next school, with the hopes of incentivizing the student and make sure the school is willing to take on that APR hit, and to help him graduate.
+The athlete's GPA would also transfer to the next school, with hopes of incentivizing the student, making sure the school is willing to take on that APR hit and helping the student graduate.

 It's another idea in a long line of suggestions that has had coaches and administrators across the country at an impasse.